 A door alarm is a wireless alarm in two parts that attaches directly to the door and door jamb, then makes a sound whenever the door is opened.
 This type of alarm can be programmed to chime or flash a light when the door is opened, or they can sound a high-decibel alarm to alert of an intruder.
 Door alarms are popular with homeowners because they are relatively inexpensive and very easy to install.
 Although some whole-home alarm systems linked to an off-site monitoring company include door alarms, standalone door alarms offer reliable intruder alerts at a home’s most accessible entry points without the expense and outside involvement of a monitoring company.

 Wireless door alarms run on batteries and generally include two elements: a sensor and a magnet.
 The sensor component is attached to the door frame, and the magnet — typically contained inside the main alarm component — attaches to the door itself.
 An electrical current runs between the magnet and the sensor in a complete circuit, and when the door is opened, it breaks the circuit and triggers the alarm.
 Door alarms can be programmed to chime pleasantly as a heads-up that children or guests are coming or going, and they can quickly and easily be reprogrammed at night to sound a high-decibel alarm when the door is opened.

 Door alarms are an effective deterrent to intruders, meaning they can minimize the risk of a break-in through the main entrances to a home or apartment.
 Burglars don’t always use the front door, though.
 Often windows, garage doors and other unconventional entry points are more attractive to thieves.
-Combining door alarms with can increase your sense of safety by further lowering the odds of a break-in.
+Combining door alarms with window alarms, motion sensors, security decals and other components can increase your sense of safety by further lowering the odds of a break-in.
 Most crooks are looking for the easiest, fastest target, and the presence of home security signage and motion-activated lights or sounds will often send them off to find an easier mark elsewhere.